aristides1000/tic_tac_toe_project/README.md

 1. This game will take place in your computer's terminal.
 In order to open the terminal you only need to search for 'terminal' in your computer or hit "Ctrl + \`" or "Cmd + `" to open it.
 2. In the terminal, type `cd` to go to the game's folder where you cloned the Tic Tac Toe repository.
 For example: Desktop/User/tic-tac-toe/.
 You can also use the comand `ls` to see the files listed in the folder.
-3. Now, use the comand `ruby main.rb` in the terminal to start the game.
+3. Now, `cd` into `bin` folder by typying `cd bin` and executing the command `ruby main.rb` in the terminal to start the game.
+Or, you can just type `ruby bin/main.rb ` without change to `bin` directory.
 4. Enjoy the game!

 ## Game rules